NahianIbnat-2000/AWS-Pipeline/README.md

 ## Introduction

-This repository contains code and csv files that we created for the Assignment 3.
+The political developments surrounding the 2024 government resignation and subsequent election process in Bangladesh attracted extensive media attention both domestically and internationally.
+In such contexts, news coverage plays a critical role in shaping public perception, making it important to examine whether reporting across different outlets and languages reflects consistent or divergent sentiment.
 The project looks at the reporting patterns on the BNP (Bangladesh Nationalist Party, a popular religious-conservative party) by two different news sites, [The Daily Star](https://www.thedailystar.net), and [Prothom Alo](https://www.prothomalo.com), a newspaper that publishes both in English and Bangla.
 The study utilized a curated list of news articles covering the political developments surrounding the 2024 government resignation and subsequent election process in Bangladesh.

+To address this problem, we constructed a cloud-based data engineering pipeline using AWS serverless managed services.
 In our project we tried to determine if the sentiment of the articles differ from each other, depending on the news site and the language.
 In order to do this, we scraped 10 articles from The Daily Star, 10 articles from the English Prothom Ali, as well as 10 articles from the Bengali Prothom Ali website.
 We translated all of the Bangla articles to English and saved the articles with their urls and both the original and translated version in "articles_final.csv".

 ## Problem Statement